-If you to try to speed up your Shopify store using this method, then don’t forget to test correctly on your computer, mobile and so on.
+If you to try to speed up your Shopify store using this method, don't forget to test it is working correctly on your computer, mobile and so on.

 This way you can see if your images didn't lose any quality after resizing them to the suggested size.

 2. Optimize your Shopify CSS files

 Another great way to hopefully decrease your page loading time is to optimize your Shopify CSS files.

 How?
 Well, you can minimize your Shopify CSS files!